Siberfox/cimpleo-react-test/README.md

-# Test task on React for FunBox
+# Test task on React for Cimpleo

 #### for start: